A unified framework for imitation dynamics on higher-order networks: Results

 \subsection{Interpretation through information diversity}

-Despite the intricate dependence on $F_j(p)$ and $G_j(p)$, we mathematically prove that the critical value $r_1^*$, $r_2^*$, and $r_3^*$ are all decreasing functions of $\eta$, independent of $k,~m,~p$ and $d$ (see proofs in supplementary information).
+Despite the intricate dependence on $F_j(p)$ and $G_j(p)$, we mathematically prove that the critical values $r_1^*$, $r_2^*$, and $r_3^*$ are all decreasing functions of $\eta$, independent of $k,~m,~p$ and $d$ (see Supplementary Section 5.1).
 This means that when $\eta$ increases, these critical values decrease, resulting in a more favorable condition for the evolution of cooperation in the associated social dilemmas.
 Moreover, $\eta$ is an increasing function of $(sq-q)/(sq-1)$ (see equation (\ref{eta})), which leads to the fact that as $(sq-q)/(sq-1)$ increases, the critical value for LPGG, MSG, or TPGG falls.
 Note that $(sq-q)/(sq-1)$ is only affected by $s$ and $q$ that govern the update rule.
-This implies that update rules which lead to higher $(sq-q)/(sq-1)$ are more conducive to the evolution of cooperation in the LPGG, MSG, and TPGG.
+Thus, update rules with higher $(sq-q)/(sq-1)$ promote cooperation more effectively in the LPGG, MSG, and TPGG.

 Based on the crucial role $(sq-q)/(sq-1)$ plays in shaping the evolutionary outcomes, it is natural to ask what it stands for in the context of evolutionary dynamics on higher-order networks.
-To answer this, let us consider the information acquisition process during strategy updating: when a focal individual is picked, it first randomly selects $s$ hyperedges it belongs to as the sources of information, then it randomly chooses $q$ individuals from each source to collect information (i.e., strategies and utilities), and after that, it imitates the strategy of one of the role models with a probability proportional to utilities.
+To answer this, consider the information acquisition process during strategy updating: when a focal individual is picked, it first randomly selects $s$ hyperedges it belongs to as the sources of information, then it randomly chooses $q$ individuals from each source to collect information (i.e., strategies and payoffs), and after that, it imitates the strategy of one of the role models with a probability proportional to fitness.
 In this process, $s$ specifies the number of information sources individuals need to visit, and $q$ determines the amount of information acquired from each source.
-We now define a new index, termed information diversity, and denoted by $\mathcal{D}$, as the probability that, among all $s q$ pieces of information, two randomly selected ones originate from different information sources (Fig. \ref{fig2}a).
+We now introduce a new quantity, termed information diversity, and denoted by $\mcal{D}$, as the probability that, among all $s q$ pieces of information, two randomly selected ones originate from different information sources (Fig. \ref{fig2}a).
+Based on our analysis, the information diversity $\mcal{D}$ associated with the update rule $(s,q)$ is